acsours/python-challenge/README.md

 # python-challenge

 PyBank main.py
-This code imprts a csv file containing financial data that includes dates and current finances at any given date.
+This code imports a csv file containing financial data that includes dates and current finances at any given date.
 The code cycles through the data and prints the following information to terminal and a text file:

   - total number of months in dataset
   - net total of profits/losses over entire period